 - Visit a local sheep farm and hold a baby Lamb!

 You can drive the loop or choose to enjoy a wonderful hike around one of the richest areas of archaeology in this region, with its numerous beehive huts and promontory forts.

-It is over 1000 years old this inspiring building constructed entirely from dry stone is the architectural highlight of the Slea head drive.
-Enjoy breathtaking views of Smerwick harbour, The three sisters and Mount Brandon.
+It is over 1000 years old and this inspiring building is constructed entirely from dry stone.
+Making it the architectural highlight of the Slea head drive.
+Enjoy breathtaking views of Smerwick Harbour, The three sisters and Mount Brandon.

 There are lots of charming pubs all over the Dingle Peninsula.
 Visit the previous home of Antartic explorer Tom Crean in .‘The South Pole Inn” Annascaul